 Mexico vs Korea Republic is scheduled for 01:00 UTC, with local kickoff at 19:00 in Guadalajara on 18 June 2026.

-Where is the Mexico vs Korea Republic 2026 World Cup match held?
+Where is the Mexico vs Korea Republic 2026 World Cup match held and where can fans find tickets?

 What is the head-to-head record between Mexico and Korea Republic?